Enable Nami to communicate with the Google Play Developer API on your behalf.

 - Switch back to your Google Play Console window, and close the dialogue which will refresh the API Access page.

 - Click Grant Access, and assign the Nami Service Account the following permissions:

 - View app information

 - Manage orders

-- You're almost done!
-Log in to Nami Control Center, click on Integrations and then click your Google app platform integration.
+You're almost done!
+Log in to the Nami Control Center, and visit Settings > Store Credentials

-Paste the contents into the field labeled Service Account Credentials (.json) and click "Save Changes".
+Upload into the Service Account Credentials file upload and click 'Save'.